 Venice is definitely a bucket-list place for most people.
 It is quite dreamy and can be sooooo romantic.
-Here are a few tips and tricks I think would help visitors, especially first-timers to the colorful land of canals…
+Here are a few tips and tricks I think would help visitors, especially first-timers, to the colorful land of canals…

 • Venice is the only city in Italy that’s car-free!
 If you are road-tripping and have a vehicle, don’t fret, you can ride into the island and park in a paid lot right over the bridge to your right in the Santa Croce section.
-This was the cheapest we found and the employees couldn’t have been nicer.
+This was the cheapest we found, and the employees couldn’t have been friendlier.
 It’s only €4 an hour!
 From there, it’s foot and boat only, so wear comfortable shoes!

-*There are also sleek water taxis, which price-wise, falls just above the vaporetto.
+*There are also sleek water taxis, which price-wise, falls just above the Vaporetto.

 • Gondola rides are quite expensive.
 Think €80 per person, plus a tip to your singing gondolier, but it’s also a once in a lifetime experience, so…

 Also, be sure to get to the dock with an adequate amount of time before dark.
-In the summer they stopped around 8 pm.
+In the summer, they stopped around 8 pm.

 • The streets are absolutely confusing and can be a bit overwhelming, especially for the claustrophobic.
-They are pretty narrow and often times unmarked.
-We definitely got turned around quite a bit….and we weren’t the only ones!
+They are pretty narrow and often unmarked.
+We got turned around quite a bit….and we weren’t the only ones!
 It was quite humorous heading into a dead-end alley with others who looked just as perplexed.

 Tip: Dropping a pin on Google Maps definitely helped us get back to our original location!

 Also, double-check if that bread basket is complimentary.
-More often than not it’s €2 per person.
+More often than not, it’s €2 per person.
 That’s not an issue if you’ll indulge, but it’s annoying if you don’t even eat it and then see it on your bill!

-Tipping is not customary, but more often than not, it’s semi-expected from Americans and since Venice is such a tourist attraction, you may want to go ahead to avoid an awkward ending to your meal and just tip.
+Tipping is not customary, but more often than not, it’s semi-expected from Americans, and since Venice is such a tourist attraction, you may want to go ahead to avoid an awkward ending to your meal and just tip.

 • Public restrooms aren’t the easiest to find in Venice, so duck in for a gelato or espresso when you can and take advantage of theirs!